-For example, researchers at the Massachusetts Institute of Technology recently created a new framework — or “decision map” — to help analyze threatening asteroids and determine the best response (and timing) for dealing with them.
+Researchers at the Massachusetts Institute of Technology recently created a new framework to help analyze threatening asteroids and determine the best response (and timing) for dealing with them.

-The ultimate goal would be to divert an asteroid before it could pass what’s known as Earth’s gravitational keyhole.
-This is a region of space that, if an asteroid were to pass through it, would alter the asteroid’s orbit and cause it to later hit Earth during a future orbital pass.
+In the event of an incoming collision, the ultimate goal would be to divert the asteroid before it could pass what’s known as Earth’s gravitational keyhole.
+This is a region of space that would, if an asteroid were to pass through it, alter the asteroid’s orbit and cause it to later hit Earth during a future orbital pass.

 “People have mostly considered strategies of last-minute deflection, when the asteroid has already passed through a keyhole and is heading toward a collision with Earth.
 I’m interested in preventing keyhole passage well before Earth impact.
 It’s like a preemptive strike, with less mess.”